morganmayday/tayen-core/archetypes/arcanist/taskmage.md

 -- How could I most efficiently make the situation worse for me and my allies?

-#### Seventh Sense
+#### Eighth Sense
-A second-level taskmage can, at the start of their turn as a free action, begin concentrating, opening their seventh sense, their _yse_.
-While concentrating, they are alerted to the presence of any magic within about 30ft of them, as well as its kind (fulcry, rectory, or revery).
-They gain a +2 focus bonus to Evade against any magical attacks that pass within that range, and know when a spell starts being cast within that range.
+A second-level taskmage can, at the start of their turn as a free action, begin concentrating, opening their eighth sense, their _veja_.
+While concentrating, they are aware of all minds within 30ft of them.
+They can't be surprised by any thinking things within that range, and know when a spell starts being cast within that range.
+They can _read intent_ on any of those thinking targets, even without interacting with them.

-If their concentration is broken, they take 1 Stress and can't open their yse again until they have Rested.
+If their concentration is broken, they take 1 Stress and can't open their veja again until they have Rested.
 If they dismiss the effect, there is no penalty.

 #### Practical Dispel
 A third-level taskmage that uses Exert Will to end a magical effect can roll and add an Action Die to add to the Exert Will check.
 If they succeed, they replenish up to that Action Die's result of spin.